For Our Clients Since 1935

-Electrocution or Shock Accidents
+Electrocution and Shock Accidents

+Our Syracuse electrocution and shock lawyers represent victims injured by shock and electricity, which is not uncommon on construction sites.
 About 400 people a year die in the U.S. due to exposure to high voltage.
 Electrocution and electrical shock are, unfortunately, all too common on construction sites, and on other work sites as well.
 This is because there are a lot of metal machines, equipment and materials around, and also many sources of electrical power.
 When metal equipment, machinery or materials come close to, or into contact with, power lines, electrical wires, or other power sources, including lighting, a construction worker can become the victim of electrocution or electrical shock.

 When electricity flows through a worker’s body, he becomes a conduit of the electricity, and receives dangerous and damaging levels of electrical current.
 At high voltage, the resulting injuries can include severe burns (internal or external), brain damage, spinal cord injuries, muscle damage, paralysis, heart attacks, and death.
 If there is significant muscle damage, a limb may swell up, causing the arteries to compress (called “compartment syndrome”), which in turn prevents blood from getting to the limb.
 Electrical currents that pass near the eyes may cause cataracts or other eye ailments.
 Cataracts often take days, or even years, to develop.
 If many muscles are damaged (a condition called rhabdomyolysis), kidney-damaging chemical, myoglobin, is released into the blood.
+When our electrocution and shock attorneys bring personal injury claims against Syracuse area and upstate New York construction companies who, through negligence, have allowed a worker to be electrocuted or shocked, our lawyers often employ electricity experts to help prove the claim and demonstrate the injuries suffered.

 Severe shocks can also provoke fatal heart arrhythmia and muscle contractions so overpowering that they throw the person to the ground, cause joints to dislocate, and bones to fracture.
 Brain and nerve injuries from such shocks can lead to seizures, brain bleads, loss of short-term memory, irritability, anxiety, difficulty sleeping and personality changes.